TheNumbat/thenumbat.github.io/cmu.md

 - ☆ 60-125: Introduction to 3D Animation
     - Very cool class and pretty fun!
 You learn each step of the 3D animation pipeline (mostly for film, but also games) by doing it yourself.
 You assemble everything you've built up over the semester into a final animation.
     - A surprising amount of work.
 Modelling is hard.
 Rigging is hard.
 Animation is hard.
 Everything is hard.
 I wish I had more time to dedicate to it in order to make more impressive final piece, but I still learned all the content.
     - Good to experience the art side of computer graphics.
-(This is an art class.)

 **Other:** Started working with the [Geometry Collective](http://geometry.cs.cmu.edu/).